Monday, December 21, 2020

 (Dir.
 Chor Yuen AKA Chu Yuan)

-As with most of these Celestial Shaw Brothers films, one of the unique aspects not often found in western action genre is the prevalence of female led-fighting clans like the Er Mei (the female counterpart to the Shaolin Temple) here given a very strong role in the proceedings.
-At Er Mei they keep their women sharp by forbidding all sexual contact with men, and they take an especially dim view of pregnancy.
+One of the most endearing traits of these Chinese epics is the prevalence of female warriors, and female-led. fighting clans like the Er Mei, the ladies-only counterpart to the males-only Shaolin Temple.
+At Er Mei they keep their women sharp and ready for ultra-violence by forbidding all contact with men (they take an especially harsh view of pregnancy).
 Here the Er Mei clan is led by a rigid white haired old super Buddhist nun with super deadly kung fu schools, who kills the girls who transgress, and eventually passes the reins to the secret love of the leader of the Ming clan, which makes his rival in the other clan super jealous, and around and around.

 At the end, even the villains may well take note of the power of the Amanita Buddha by renouncing their past, shaving their heads and joining the Shaolin monks in humble contemplation.
-Glory to Amitabha.
-I kind of like that kind of ending as it vibes with my own saving through the power of AA.
+Glory to Amitabha!
+I kind of love that for an ending as it vibes with my own saving through the power of AA.
 Glory to the higher power as you understand it.

 Friday, November 06, 2020